Architecture of Russia: Muscovite style

 Few examples of early Muscovite stone churches remain in Moscow, and early examples are found more in the surrounding towns.
 One such place is the small village of Kamenskoe, whose small limestone church is dated to the latter half of the fourteenth century.
 It is of a simpler style than other churches commissioned in the same period, and has only been partially restored since its construction.
 The cornice is presumed to have originally culminated in decorative point zakomary.
-The interior shows features of Balkan architecture, showing a Serbian influence prevalent in Muscovite and Rus architecture of this period, such as piers attached to interior corners (rather than being free-standing).
+The interior shows features of Balkan architecture, showing a Serbian influence prevalent in Muscovite and the rest of Russian architecture of this period, such as piers attached to interior corners (rather than being free-standing).